Shrimp Pasta Salad

 It’s so easy to make – you can can have it made and in the fridge in about 15 minutes!

 It’s the perfect side for BBQs, potlucks, picnics, or just because!
-It goes with so many summer main dishes like grilled chicken, pork, and steak.
+It goes with so many summer main dishes like bbq chicken marinade, pork, and steak.

 Ingredients for Shrimp Pasta Salad